acoli-repo/manesse/README.md

   -  DOI: https://doi.org/10.11588/diglit.2222
   -  URN: urn:nbn:de:bsz:16-diglit-22223
   -  URL: https://digi.ub.uni-heidelberg.de/diglit/cpg848
-- Transliteration and annotation provided by Kathrin Bleuler (U Augsburg, then U Graz), Andreas Hammer (U Konstanz) and collaborators
+- Transliteration and annotation provided by Kathrin Bleuler (U Augsburg, then U Graz), Andreas Hammer (U Konstanz) and collaborators in the D-A-CH-Projekt "Codex Manesse.
+Sammlungsaufbau und Kontextualisierung der Autorcorpora", funded by FWF (lead agency) and DFG (2021-2024)
-- Build script by @chiarcos
+- This repository and the accompanying conversion scripts have been developed in preparation of the next project phase by Christian Chiarcos (U Augsburg)
 - For the TEI export, we rely on the original [Transkribus converter](https://github.com/dariok/page2tei) created by @tboenig, @peterstadler, @tillgrallert, partially supported by German BMBF, project ID 16TOA015A.
 Note that this is slightly dated, and failed to convert two sub-documents.